The Isaiah Initiative

 We believe in the active pursuit of justice as an expression of our Jewish spiritual and religious selves.
 Indeed, this is central to IKAR’s vision: the integration of religious ritual, spiritual development, learning and social justice.

 The Isaiah Initiative celebrates these commitments by making financial contributions to IKAR in recognition of the acts of justice and compassion performed by each of our members.
-Simply put: for every hour an IKAR member volunteers to build our community or bring healing to our city or our world, IKAR will receive a monetary donation in that person's name.
-This initiative is designed to be mutually reinforcing: it encourages us to take our deepest torah to the streets, and in so doing, to build our spiritual community -- which will in turn nurture our souls and inspire us to go out and do more good work.
+Simply put: For every hour that members of our community spend making the world a bit sweeter, safer, cleaner or more fair and just, IKAR gets to redeem $18 from our Isaiah Fund and put it into our general operating budget.
+This initiative is designed to be mutually reinforcing: it encourages us to take our deepest torah to the streets, and in so doing, to build our spiritual community — which will in turn nurture our souls and inspire us to go out and do more good work.
 It also recognizes and honors the great value of non-monetary contributions in building our community and a better world.
-This initiative challenges us to act - and puts money where our hearts are.
+This initiative challenges us to act – and puts money where our hearts are.

 By becoming a member of IKAR, each of us enters into a brit, a covenant, in which we make certain commitments to ourselves, our community and our world.
 The Isaiah Initiative is a concrete way of demonstrating that our commitments are real, by creating a culture of voluntarism and activism in our community.